-The current school roll is 81 pupils at September 2020.
+The current school roll is 76 pupils in November 2021.

-Gourdon Primary School has four full time and three part time teaching staff.
-The Head Teacher is non-class committed.
+Gourdon Primary School has four full time and two part time teaching staff.
+The Head Teacher is NCCT committed two days a week.
 We also have one visiting specialist who provide support for learners one day a week.